bugzilla/bugzilla/docs/en/rst/using/reports-and-charts.rst

    they have done so.

 An individual line on a chart is called a data set.
-All data sets are organised into categories and subcategories.
+All data sets are organized into categories and subcategories.
 The data sets that Bugzilla defines automatically use the Product name as a :guilabel:`Category` and Component names as :guilabel:`Subcategories`, but there is no need for you to follow that naming scheme with your own